Fixed Asset Turnover Definition

-The fixed asset turnover ratio measures the efficiency of the company in utilizing fixed assets to generate revenue.
+The fixed asset turnover ratio measures the company’s efficiency in utilizing fixed assets to generate revenue.

-If the ratio is high, it indicates that the company is utilizing its fixed assets efficiently.
+If the ratio is high, it indicates that the company utilizes its fixed assets efficiently.
 The return on capital would likely be higher in such cases, and it is taken positively by the investors and lenders.